-We will use technical and organisational measures to safeguard your personal data, for example:
+We will use reasonable technical and organisational measures designed to safeguard your Personal Data, for example:

-In addition, we have appropriate security measures in place to prevent personal data from being accidentally or unlawfully lost, used or accessed.
-We limit access to your personal data to those who have a genuine business need to access it.
-Those processing your personal data will do so only in an authorized manner and are subject to a duty of confidentiality.
-We also have procedures in place to deal with any suspected data security breach.
-We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so or if there is a risk to your rights and freedoms.
+In addition, we have reasonable security measures in place designed to prevent Personal Data from being accidentally or unlawfully lost, used or accessed.
+We limit access to your Personal Data to those who have a genuine business need to access it.
+We take steps designed to ensure that those processing your Personal Data will do so only in an authorised manner and are subject to a duty of confidentiality.
+We also have procedures in place to respond to data security breaches.
+We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 If you wish to exercise any of the above rights, or make any related complaint or request in relation to your Personal Data, please contact us by using the contact details in the “More Questions” section below.